With thanks to the Geelong Heritage Centre, we have compiled a brief history on several of our community halls.

 In 2013 the front entry was upgraded to improve accessible entry, increase street appeal and improve landscaping.

 In 2015 Council completed a Master Plan for the Centenary Hall and Waterworld site and a business case has now been endorsed.
-The proposed Northern ARC Health and Wellbeing Hub will develop the precinct into a world-class, integrated community health and wellbeing hub.
+The Northern Aquatic and Community Hub will develop the precinct into a world-class, integrated community health and wellbeing hub.
 A new and improved hall will be one of the key features of the proposed hub.

 [Back to top]